Sara Hooker

 The argument matters in modern AI because accelerators, distributed-training stacks, memory systems, compiler support, and cloud economics do not merely serve research.
 They select research.
 A method that maps cleanly onto GPUs and dominant software libraries can become the field's default path, while another path may be treated as impractical before it receives comparable engineering support.

 This makes the hardware lottery a governance concept as well as a technical one.
-If compute architectures steer what counts as promising AI, then infrastructure companies, cloud providers, chip roadmaps, and funding patterns help decide the imagination of the field.
+If compute architectures steer what counts as promising AI, then infrastructure companies, cloud providers, chip roadmaps, compiler ecosystems, and funding patterns help decide the imagination of the field.
+The claim is not that hardware determines everything; it is that material fit can make one research path look natural and another look premature.

 Cohere For AI